ahmedprottoy/Buzz-Talk/README.md

 - Users Authentication and Authorization with jwt.
 - User can read, post, like, comment on their preferred topic.
 - Follow,Unfollow users that they prefer.
+- Can search for registered users on the platform.
 - Data validations with regex.
 - User Chat system integrated with Socket.io .